Do you have any zombie apocalypse survival skills?

-The challenge: Conflict gets everyone’s attention, and you know this.
+Conflict gets everyone’s attention, and you know this.
 As a public relations professional, you’ll likely seek nonviolent solutions to most problems, but you can still play the aggressive game if needed.
 You know from your business experience that it’s either ‘eat’ or ‘be eaten.’

 Survival PR skill: Propaganda

 As your groups grow larger and more powerful, other competing looters will try to take you down.
 It might not come naturally for a dentist or a pre-school teacher to gear up — and go to war on fellow human beings.
 They might not be able to resort to violence to save their own lives.
 Therefore, they’ll need to hear that they’re good and that the others are bad.
 A few talking points to your general should suffice.